qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

   :guilabel:`landuse.sqlite`.
 Select it and click :guilabel:`Open`.

 You will now see the first dialog again.
-Notice that the dropdown select above the three buttons now reads "land_use.db@...", followed by the path of the database file on your computer.
+Notice that the dropdown select above the three buttons now reads "landuse.sqlite@...", followed by the path of the database file on your computer.

 * Click the :guilabel:`Connect` button.
 You should see this in the previously